Note

 • use_gae – If true, use the Generalized Advantage Estimator (GAE) with a value function, see https://arxiv.org/pdf/1506.02438.pdf.

 • lambda – The lambda parameter for General Advantage Estimation (GAE).
 Defines the exponential weight used between actually measured rewards vs value function estimates over multiple time steps.
-Specifically, lambda_ balances short-term, low-variance estimates with longer-term, high-variance returns.
+Specifically, lambda_ balances short-term, low-variance estimates against long-term, high-variance returns.
 A lambda_ of 0.0 makes the GAE rely only on immediate rewards (and vf predictions from there on, reducing variance, but increasing bias), while a lambda_ of 1.0 only incorporates vf predictions at the truncation points of the given episodes or episode chunks (reducing bias but increasing variance).

 • use_kl_loss – Whether to use the KL-term in the loss function.